tienduy-nguyen/blog2/_drafts/2020-07-21-ruby-codling-challenges-with-the-hacking-project-04.md

 Object Oriented Programming Challenges.

-_I'am learning and trying to improve my English.
+<sub>_I'am learning and trying to improve my English.
 So I'm really sorry if my grammar mistakes annoy you.
-Thank you for your understanding._
+Thank you for your understanding._</sub>

 ## Kata challenges